Hurtak/game-of-life/README.md

 - configurable size of the world
 - save state to localstorage
 - presets?
+- display grid between cells
+- draw already visited cells with different color
+  - fade out this color after some time
+- drawing multiple cells at the time with mouse
 - icons!!
 - update package.json homepage value with link to github pages
 - update package.json description value